mjshubham21/Python_DA/README.md

     -   `Assignments/Solutions/` for solved notebooks

-    -   `Json Classes/` for Python class notebooks
+    -   `Jason Classes/` for Python class notebooks

 4.  **Run any `.ipynb` file** to begin exploring!